 An organisation typically starts by using the framework to develop a profile that describes its current cyber security activities and their outcomes.
 It can then develop a target profile, or adopt a baseline profile that has been tailored to better match its critical infrastructure sector or the type of organisation.
 Steps can then be taken to close the gaps between its current profile and its target profile.
-The following seven steps are used to create a new cyber security programme or improve an existing one.
-These steps should be repeated as necessary to continually improve and assess your cyber security:
+We use the following seven steps to create a new cyber security programme or improve an existing one.
+These steps can be repeated as necessary to continually improve and assess your cyber security:

 This client was undergoing a major digital transformation towards in implementing a cloud first strategy.
 They needed an experienced security lead to provide pragmatic technical support a large portfolio of cloud migration and technical refresh activities.
 Cyber Smart Associates advice & guidance were commended by the CISO and CIO.
 The organisation’s Product Group Head commented that the Lead Security Architect from Cyber Smart Associates was: “One of the best Security Architects I have worked with.”

 Upload your CV today and we’ll be in touch to discuss what are looking for from your next opportunity.